 Financial KPOs are engaged in capital market and retail market.
 In the capital markets, they offer services like client account services, KYC management, trade lifecycle management, reference data management, asset servicing, reconciliations, performance reporting and compliance, fund accounting and alternative investment support.

-In retail banking, KPO solutions help a company to ace competition by adapting technology in dynamic market conditions.
+In retail banking, KPO solutions help a company to ace competition by adapting technology to dynamic market conditions.
 Some retail banking services include account approvals and setup, KYC offerings, dispute resolution, account management, customer services and collection, lending service operations, mailroom management, data management, remittance analysis and reporting, remittance MIS, card processing and origination, card transaction processing, interchange accounting, card chargebacks and dispute management.

 Financial KPOs are gaining firm foothold due to the lack of qualified and skilled professionals in developed countries which is compelling companies to outsource finance processes.
 Secondly, a KPO is a skill-based profession, which can never go out of business, unlike the BPO industry which can easily suffer losses if developed nations decide against outsourcing.